 What Is Inpatient Rehab?

-Inpatient Rehab is widely considered the method of treatment that is most likely to help patients successfully overcome alcoholism and drugs to maintain long-term sobriety.
+Inpatient rehab, sometimes call residential rehab, is widely considered the method of treatment that is most likely to help patients successfully overcome alcoholism and drug addiction to maintain long-term sobriety.
 When a patient stays overnight at a facility to allow for more observation and assistance.
 Generally, it takes more than one overnight stay to treat.
 Therefore, these programs range from 30-90 days in length.

 Who is Best Suited For Inpatient Rehabilitation?